 There are forces acting on the systems of government and politics that seem to be increasingly weakening the pillars and foundations of democracy – trust in the media, truth and facts, the independence and healthy functioning of the branches of government, the amount of influence of money and the degree of economic and other systemic inequalities, the integrity of law and justice.
 Society is dividing and fragmenting into increasingly polarized groupings of identity and ideology.
 There is growing mistrust and antagonism.

-A critical component of this work I believe is helping people access empathic connection with themselves and others so they can have the inner and outer strength and support to do what is needed to change the governmental systems towards greater health and well-being, and less avoidable suffering, for all people.
-Mindfulness-based communication skills of shared humanity bridge our differences and open the flow of compassionate response, particularly when this is most difficult.
-In order for the recovery and advancement of democracy and international partnership to happen, I believe it is important that a critical mass of people at all levels of the political process learn skills and structures of empathic communication so they are able to successfully engage in conversations with not only those of opposing political viewpoints but more importantly with the small percentage of the population who hold, and do not want to let go control of, structural power and much of the world’s wealth and resources.
-This is where the energy and power of conflict can be forged into the connection and cooperation that can move us toward the better world we envision.
+A critical component of this work to strengthen and evolve democracy is I believe for enough people to learn the skills and structures of empathic communication, to see this as part of general human health and wellness, and to start refusing to cooperate with anything that is not in harmony with this.
+Mindfulness-based empathic conversation and community-building can help us bridge our differences and work together cooperatively, even when this is most difficult to do.
+In order for the recovery and advancement of democracy and international partnership to happen, I believe a critical mass of the public needs to engage in this kind of conversation with not only those of opposing political viewpoints, but with the small percentage of the population who hold structural (i.e. corporate and political) power and much of the world’s wealth and resources.
+The energy and power of conflict can be forged into the connection and cooperation that can move us toward the better world we envision.

 Here is a book I highly recommend, Winners Take All: The Elite Charade of Changing the World by Anand Giridharadas.